cwsecur1ty/cwsecur1ty.github.io/index.md

 title: "Home"
 ---

-# Cameron's Documentation Hub: Comprehensive Guide to My Homelab Infrastructure and Security Projects
+# Comprehensive Guide to My Homelab Infrastructure and Security Projects

 This hub documents the design, setup, and ongoing projects of my homelab & security projects.
 Here, you’ll find resources on each part of my Proxmox-based homelab, covering network configuration, services, monitoring, and future project plans.